frozeman/MeteorFrontend/README.md

 You need to change the `ROOT_URL` variable in the `Gruntfile.js` and set it to the URL of your server, where you want it to deploy.
 For deployment just copy the content of the `dist/` folder onto your webserver.

-When you use a router you need to configure your webserver in a way that all urls get maped to the index.html file and let the router do its work (e.g. https://github.com/tmeasday/meteor-router)
+When you use a router you need to configure your webserver in a way that all urls get mapped to the index.html file and let the router do its work (e.g. https://github.com/tmeasday/meteor-router).

-To further slim down your meteor copy remove the 'standard-app-packages' and add back the following:
+To further slim down your meteor build, remove the 'standard-app-packages' and add back the following:
 (An easy way to do this is to edit the `.meteor/packages` file)

 <pre>